dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 can use `dart:ffi` and [`package:ffigen`]({{page.ffigen}})
 to call Objective-C APIs.

-`dart:ffi` allows Dart code to interact with native C APIs Objective-C is based on and compatible with C, so it is possible to interact with Objective-C APIs using only `dart:ffi`.
+`dart:ffi` allows Dart code to interact with native C APIs.
+Objective-C is based on and compatible with C, so it is possible to interact with Objective-C APIs using only `dart:ffi`.
 However, doing so involves a lot of boilerplate code,